 Life4Cut: Korea's number one photobooth brand hits Australia

-Visit this popular Korean self-photo booth studio chain in Healeys Lane.
+Visit this popular Korean self-photo booth studio chain in Chinatown or Elizabeth Street.
 Offering multiple rooms, it has specialised machines for an interactive and creative photo experience.
-Choose from a adorable range of props and backgrounds then get ready to pose.
+Choose from an adorable range of props and backgrounds then get ready to pose.
 All photos are accessible by handy QR codes.

 Kono: hidden coin booth karaoke